pnnl/ExaGO/README.md

 arch-name can be any name.

 #### Switch branch
-SCOPFLOW is updated with the latest PETSc development branch.
-So, it should work with the development branch (master) or the atest release.
+SCOPFLOW is compatible with the current release of PETSc (version 3.13).
+To use it, switch to the `maint` branch

 #### Installation
 ```
 cd $PETSC_DIR
-git checkout master
+git checkout maint
 ./config/configure.py --download-mpich --with-cc=gcc --with-\
 cxx=g++ --with-fc=gfortran --download-mumps --download-scalapack --download-superlu --download-superlu_dist --download-suitespar\
 se --download-metis --download-parmetis --download-cmake --with-cxx-dialect=C++11